 - Affiliate Networks – These are websites or platforms that act as a middle man between merchants and affiliates, where merchants can list their products and affiliates can choose from the products or merchants they wish to promote.

 A standard payment structure is that when a user buys a product using your affiliate link, you get paid.
 But more complex structures also exist.

 For instance, you can get paid for sending traffic to others’ websites.
 The goal here is to send people from your website to the merchant’s site.

 Another structure is where you get paid when a visitor completes an action on the merchant’s website, like signing up for their email list or downloading a PDF.

 Before you jump into affiliate marketing, it’s important to plan your journey ahead.
-For instance, do you need a website or which affiliate programs should you join?
+For instance, do you need to create a website or research which affiliate programs you should join?

 Rushing into these things can leave you overwhelmed.
 And you’ll end up promoting the wrong product to your audience, which will ultimately lead to poor results and low revenue.

 So, just go through these steps to start affiliate marketing.

 The first step is to find the right niche for your affiliate business.
 Why is it important to get this right?